PSY-20058 - Child Psychology in Practice

 Aims

-The aim of the module is to consolidate students previous learning about child/developmental psychology and extend this to include new topics in the domains of research methods (e.g., how to collect data with young children), theory (e.g., broader social contexts of development), and application (e.g., co-producing interventions).
-A major focus of the module will be the development of students¿ abilities to apply psychological theories in relation to children, for example, how teachers might implement an intervention in their classrooms.
+The aim of the module is to consolidate students previous learning about child/developmental psychology and extend this to include new topics in the domains of research methods (e.g., how to collect data with young children), theory (e.g., broader social contexts of development), and application (e.g., formulating a case and intervention).
+A major focus of the module will be the development of students’ abilities to apply psychological theories, paradigms and clinical viewpoints to actual case studies which are provided to them.

 Intended Learning Outcomes